sathishk-hub/ReactNative-Debug-Auto-Connect/README.md

 Step 4 : disconnect usb , App will work seemlessly in wireless mode

-Note : The above file use by default port as 8081
+Note : The above file use default port as 8081